 Now you might be wondering what the baby is doing while the toddlers are playing?
 Luckily, being baby number 3, he loves to watch them play.
 While they do new activities, I give the baby various toys.
 He is also loving snacking, so I give him a lot to snack on while I’m working out.

-A major issue I have is that I like to workout about when the baby wants to nurse.
+A major issue I have is that I like to workout when the baby wants to nurse.
 I basically set myself up for a nursing pause because working out after a cup of coffee is so much easier.
-If I worked out earlier, he would b ea lot easier to manage.
+If I worked out earlier, he would be a lot easier to manage.
 That’s one thing you can attempt to do for yourself, is work out during the time of day when your kids are happiest.
-Whether its first thing in the morning, right before nap, or maybe in the evening.
+Whether it’s first thing in the morning, right before nap, or maybe in the evening.
 I am still not good at this tip myself, but I am working on finding a time that works best for us all.

 Anyways, back to the tips!

-Legos: My boys are just getting into legos, but I ultimately have to build the legos for them, then keep it built.
+Legos: My boys are just getting into Legos, but I ultimately have to build the Legos for them, and then keep it built.
 My 4.5 year old will attempt to build with them for a while, and I am putting this on the list because I imagine in about 6 months he will be building more with them.
-I got him a police lego set, which I built, but they both played with really well one morning.
+I got him a police Lego set, which I built, but they both played with it really well one morning.
 Like for 35 minutes!
 The key with these for me was I only got them out when I was going to workout, which made it more special and entertaining.
-I had to make sure the baby was in his jumper, walker or chair, so I wouldn’t have to worry about him swallowing a piece.
+I had to make sure the baby was in his jumper, walker, or chair, so I wouldn’t have to worry about him swallowing a piece.

 A note here.
-We actually have two kids tables.
+We actually have two kids’ tables.
 I separated my boys because there was just too much temptation to fight.
 They each ate and played at their own tables.
-Then, they could switch tables half-way through.
+Then, they could switch tables halfway through.
 It worked so well to set them up with time away from each other.
-Then, there were less fights and more independent play time.
+Then, there were fewer fights and more independent playtime.